 Does receiving a FEREP scholarship mean that once I am done with school that my first years in the field are unpaid?

 No. You will be a paid employee of the Jewish Federation at which you choose to fulfill your work commitment.

 Will the FEREP Program help me find a job?

 Yes.
-The FEREP Program works closely with recruitment professionals at The Jewish Federations of North America to help place you in your first professional position.
-Usually during the final semester of school, students are helped with résumé writing, interview skills and are counseled through their placement.
+FEREP students work closely with recruitment professionals at JFNA to help place you in your first professional position.
+Students receive help with resume writing, interview skills and are counseled throughout their work commitments.

 How mobile do I need to be?